-Organizations providing services for “everything having to do with business computers” are called an IT managed service provider (MSP).
+Organizations providing services for “everything having to do with business computers” are called an IT managed service provider (MSP), or IT service companies.
 IT (information technology) describes the use of computers, networking, storage, and electronic data.

 An IT services company typically offers a large number of experts who can build, update, maintain, and repair the hardware and software of computer systems.
 A managed IT service supplies a broad range of different skills and expertise to support the computer related needs of different organizations.